 However, what we’re finding with our Western diets now is that we’re actually not getting enough fat intake, particularly saturated fats.

-In a large part this is due to due to the amount of wheat and corn-based food that are so readily accessible in Western nations.
+In large part, this is due to due to the amount of wheat and corn-based food that is so readily accessible in Western nations.
 As well, the amount that society has shamed fat is also to blame.

-The ketogenic diet reverses this by embracing fats and minimizig your carbohydrate intake.
-Once your body’s glycogen, or blood sugar, levels are depleted enough and ketone bodies are released from your high fat intake, your body is convinced to burn excess fat stores, rather than carbs.
+The ketogenic diet reverses this by embracing fats and minimizing your carbohydrate intake.
+Once your body’s blood sugar levels are depleted enough, ketone bodies are released from your high fat intake.
+This makes your body burn excess fat stores rather than carbs.

 Obtaining the right fat levels to sustain a ketogenic diet, as well as the right fats themselves, takes a little bit of practice, but mostly just understanding.

 We all know that satiety is the all-important factor in sticking to a diet.
-If you’re hunger cravings get strong enough, no amount of mental willpower is going to stop you from breaking your nutrition plan – let’s just put it down to biology.
+If your hunger cravings get strong enough, no amount of mental willpower is going to stop you from breaking your nutrition plan.

 Medium-chain triglycerides are often incorrectly used as a substitute for coconut oil.
 While MCTs can be found in coconut oil, the term itself should not be used interchangeably.
 MCTs are a class of saturated fat that contains fatty acids.

-While the research is still fairly new in this area of nutritional science, there are a large amount of studies that suggest a link between MCTs and what the keto diet is trying to achieve.
+While the research is still fairly new, a large number of studies suggest a link between MCTs and what the keto diet is trying to achieve.